Multi-User-Domain/SimPolis/README.md

 For working with RDF, we use [dotNetRdf](https://dotnetrdf.org).
 One great feature of Godot is the ability to mix GDScript and C# in the same project

+# RDF-Ready Nodes

+In Godot all objects ultimately inherit from `Node`

+Nodes which are RDF-ready should have an attribute `urlid` (a string URL identifying the object... it is globally unique.
+[More information on webid and graph data](https://inqlab.net/2019-11-19-a-primer-on-the-semantic-web-and-linked-data.html)), and should contain a function `save` which serializes the object into a JSON-LD dict.
+Common classes like agents and buildings already provide implementations of this.
+Not everything has to be JSON-LD, but anything that isn't won't be shared in the federation (it will be local to the game, and other games won't know about it at all)

 # Agents

 Agents are game actors, e.g. characters.
 They are expected to be able to perform tasks, by playing _cards_